$0 China → Canada Express Entry Guide — Quick-Start Checklist

 Binding only one of the two certificate types.
 Many applicants bind their Xueli (graduation certificate) but not their Xuewei (degree certificate).
 WES requires both.
 The system will not prompt you — you need to know to look for both.

-CHSI cannot find records for pre-2001 degrees.
+CHSI cannot find records for older qualifications or degrees.
 Older records may not be fully digitized.
-CHSI can still verify these but requires a manual archival process.
-This can take longer than 30 business days.
-If you graduated before 2001, add extra time to your planning.
+CHSI can still verify these but may require a manual archival process.
+If a qualification predates 2001 or a degree predates 2008, add extra time to your planning.

 WES rejects physical transcripts with opened envelopes.
 If WES requests physical transcripts sent by your university (for cases where electronic transfer is insufficient), they must arrive in sealed envelopes with the university's official stamp over the seal.
 Courier services that open packages for customs inspection without an official customs stamp will trigger automatic rejection of those documents.

 Starting WES after receiving the ITA.
 IRCC gives you 60 days to submit after receiving an Invitation to Apply.
-The WES process alone takes 7 to 10 weeks.
-Chinese applicants who wait until after receiving their ITA to start the WES process will almost always miss the deadline or need to request an extension.
+The CHSI-WES process takes 7 to 10 weeks.
+Chinese applicants who wait until after receiving their ITA to start the process will almost always miss the deadline or need to request an extension.

 Start your CHSI-WES process as early as possible — ideally 3 to 4 months before you plan to submit your Express Entry profile, so the report is ready when you create the profile.
 The WES report is valid for five years, so starting early carries no downside.